MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithD365.md

 The first step is to install the Customer Insights Customer Card Add-In.
 This add-in will enable you to embed Unified Profiles and Insights from Customer Insights directly within an existing Dynamics 365 experience for Contoso Coffee Customer Service Advisors.

-1. Navigate to `https://make.powerapps.com` and select your Dynamics 365 Marketing instance from the **Environment** drop-down.
+1. Navigate to `https://make.powerapps.com` and select your Dynamics 365 Customer Insights - Journeys instance from the **Environment** drop-down.

 2. Select **Solutions** from the left navigation menu.